UNESCO in LAC

 - In the Declaration of Latin America and the Caribbean on the tenth anniversary of the World Conference on Science included recommendations for Open Access and Dissemination of Scientific and Technological Information

-UNESCO Regional Bureau for Culture in Latin America and the Caribbean (Havana, Cuba), supports the annual event in Cuba INFO with open access activities.
-INFO2012 also will include the II Forum on Open Access.
+UNESCO Regional Bureau for Culture in Latin America and the Caribbean (Havana, Cuba), supports the annual event in Cuba INFO with Open Access activities.
+INFO2012 included the II Forum on Open Access.

 The INFOLAC (Society and Knowledge) portal has been for more than 20 years a virtual communication space whose main objective is to share information from different institutions and players who have wanted to contribute to building the Information Society in Latin America and the Caribbean.